 How 27,000 School Cafeterias Escaped Adequate Inspections

-According to data from the U.S Centers for Disease Control and Prevention, almost 7,500 children became victims to the norovirus between 1998 and 2007.
+According to data from the U.S Centers for Disease Control and Prevention, almost 7,500 children became victims of the norovirus between 1998 and 2007.
 Norovirus was implicated in another 2,000 school sicknesses between these years, although investigators could not definitively determine a cause.
-Thousands more cases go unreported each year, since trusting parents often fail to realize that school lunches are at the heart of the problem.
+Thousands of cases go unreported each year since trusting parents often fail to realize that school lunches are at the heart of the problem.

-Despite widespread outbreaks of norovirus in school cafeterias, almost 27,000 schools failed to have their preparation areas inspected last year as mandated by the Child Nutrition Act.
-Startlingly, some 8,500-school kitchens were not inspected at all last year, and over 18,000 were only inspected once instead of twice, as reported by USA Today.
+Despite widespread outbreaks of norovirus in school cafeterias, almost 27,000 schools failed to have their preparation areas inspected last year as mandated by the Child Nutrition Act

 The purpose of such inspections is to ensure that food preparers comply with health and safety regulations; these regulations span from wearing gloves during food preparation to staying home while sick to avoid the contamination of school meals.